-- "Strategic cooperation" between Europol and China's Ministry of Public Security (MPS).
-China has prioritised this type of international cooperation - with a former MPS vice-minister becoming the head of Interpol.
-Anti-terrorist cooperation has also been a focus of recent Chinese visits to Brussels, and, after a period of reluctance, the EU seems to have accepted the idea of cooperation.
-Dedicated groups discuss counterfeiting, piracy (of intellectual rights), and illegal immigration. - Visas, a perennial issue for Chinese visitors (as it is with India), have been the object of an agreement for diplomatic passports, and for facilitation of visa issuance in Chinese cities where there is no European consulate.
+- currently the object of many agreements by China's ministry of science and technology (MOST) with member states.
+Most of these were concluded under the umbrella of ITER, the international nuclear fusion project, but a more specific one was signed with France in March 2017. - "Strategic cooperation" between Europol and China's ministry of public security (MPS).
+China has prioritised this type of international cooperation with a former MPS vice-minister becoming the head of Interpol.
+Anti-terrorist cooperation has also been a focus of recent Chinese visits to Brussels, and, after a period of reluctance, the EU seems to have accepted this cooperation.
+Dedicated groups discuss counterfeiting, piracy (of intellectual rights), and illegal immigration. - Visas, a perennial issue for Chinese visitors (as it is with India), have been the subject of an agreement for diplomatic passports, and for facilitation of visa issuance in Chinese cities where there is no European consulate.
 But this is an area where China has made an ironical start in implementing reciprocity - by putting new obstacles in the way of visa granting to EU visitors. - Cyber security has been the subject of an annual dialogue for the last five years.
-Over the same timespan, there have also been numerous attacks on institutions throughout Europe - from the EU to Italy's ministry of foreign affairs, France's ministry of the economy and the UK parliament, that were credited to hackers originating from China. - Health, epidemics, and food security.
+Over the same time span there have also been numerous attacks on institutions throughout Europe - from the EU to Italy's ministry of foreign affairs, France's economy ministry and the UK parliament - that were credited to hackers originating from China. - Health, epidemics, and food security.
 The last includes a trilateral EU-China-US cooperation format.
-The safety of non-food consumer goods is the subject of several agreements again an issue of shared interest, given China's exports to the EU. - The "connectivity platform" between Europe and China, a function of China's BRI initiative, has been established as a meeting ground for joint projects.
-The main result so far is a small fund for SMEs financed by the European Investment Bank and the Silk Road Fund. - Support for development assistance and a degree of coordination between China and the EU these are areas where China came to an agreement in principle with the EU at the EU-China 2015 Summit, including in Africa.
+The safety of nonfood consumer goods is the subject of several agreements - again, an issue of shared interest, given China's exports to the EU. - The "connectivity platform" between Europe and China, a function of China's BRI initiative, has been established as a meeting ground for joint projects.
+The main result so far is a small fund for SMEs financed by the European Investment Bank and the Silk Road Fund. - Support for development assistance and a degree of coordination between China and the EU - these are areas where China came to an agreement in principle with the EU at the EU-China 2015 Summit, including in Africa.